 If water doesn’t discharge from the valve, or the lever is stuck in the closed position (don’t apply excessive force to open it), this could mean naturally occurring mineral deposits are blocking the waterway, rendering the valve inoperable.
 Turn off the water heater and call a plumber immediately to replace the valve.

 If you hear the sound of trickling water coming from the hot water heater, the T&P valve may be leaking.
-This could mean the valve is defective and needs to be replaced.
+This could mean that you have a defective valve that needs replacement.
 It could also indicate that the water pressure regulator valve or thermostat is faulty.
-Or it might mean the valve is doing its job by releasing excess pressure inside the tank.

 All of the potential reasons for a leaky T&P valve demand attention, but first you must test whether your valve is leaking.
 Check for water pooling around the tank.
 Then, touch the drain line with your hand to see if it feels warm.
 If so, this is where hot water is leaking out of the tank.
 Hire a plumber to determine the cause of the leak and replace the hot water heater pressure relief valve if necessary.